pods-framework/pods/readme.txt

 * The Pods API allows you to retrieve raw data from and save data to the database.

 = Customized Management Panels =
-Utilize Pods UI (included in Pods 1.10+) to build your own Custom Management panels for your Pods.
+Utilize Pods UI (included since Pods 1.10+) to build your own Custom Management panels for your Pods.
+See http://podsframework.org/codex/pods_ui_manage/

 = Migrate! =
 Pods includes a Package Manager, which allows you to import/export Pods (structure-only, no data yet), Pod Templates, Pod Pages, and/or Pod Helpers.
 You can select which features you want to "package up" and export it for easy migration to other sites or to share your code with other users in our Package Directory.

 Pods also includes an easy to use PHP API to allow you to import and export your data via CSV, and other more complex operations.

-= Introduction to the Pods CMS Framework =
+= Introduction to the Pods Framework =
 [vimeo http://vimeo.com/15086927]

 = Pods 2.0 is now beta! =